-The Washington Timbers provide two Recreational programs, Vancouver United (VUSA) and Camas-Washougal (CWSA), and is a non-profit organization with a long history of providing soccer opportunities to our community.
-We focus on the player and family and strive to ensure all players have opportunity for fun, development, competitive play, and life experiences.
+Columbia Premier provides two Recreational programs; Vancouver United (VUSA) and Camas/Washougal (CWSA).
+The club is a non-profit organization with a long history of providing soccer opportunities to our community.
+We focus on the player and family and strive to ensure all players have opportunity for fun, development, and life experiences.
 We offer soccer for all players age 4-19 and for players of all skill level and ability.

-We do accomplish the above by; 1.
+We strive to accomplish the above by; 1.
 Ensuring all players are enjoying the game.
-2. Teams grow as players develop individually, focus on player development and the team development will follow.
-3. Enjoy the moments that you have, keep things in perspective.
+2. Teams grow as players develop individually.
+As a coach, if you focus on player development, team development will follow.